mfasman95/discordia/guides/GS_WRITE_AN_ACTION.md

   }
   return false;
 };
-const functionAccessorAction = new DiscordiaAction(functionAccessor, ':fire:', 'Let the user know if their message is hot');
+const functionAccessorAction = new DiscordiaAction(functionAccessor, '🔥', 'Let the user know if their message is hot');

 // MAKE SURE TO EXPORT THE NEW ACTION // module.exports = [pingAction, arrayAccessorAction, functionAccessorAction];